shakeelmohamed/whodidgit/README.md

 curl "http://whodidgit.herokuapp.com?owner=shakeelmohamed&repo=whodidgit&sha=1bd2afcab1"
 ```

-The above will return something like:
+The above will return something like (looks like Shakeel needs a lesson in git):

 ```json
 GitHub gave us the following information about the author of that commit: